DataVizForAll/datavizforall.github.io/_pages/partners-projects.md

 *Question 1: How many USA homes are located across Hartford-area towns, and how does the program compare with other community land trusts?*

-Exploring Homeownership Through the Urban Suburban Affordables Program, by...
+[Exploring Homeownership Through the Urban Suburban Affordables Program](https://datavizforall.org/clt-conklin/), by Nellie Conklin (Teaching Assistant)

 *Question 2: Where are USA homes located and in what types of neighborhoods by demographic characteristics?*

-Targeting Affordable Housing: Analyzing Eviction and Income Data to Guide the USA Program’s Impact in Greater Hartford, by ....
+[Targeting Affordable Housing: Analyzing Income and Eviction Data to Guide the USA Program’s Impact in Greater Hartford](https://datavizforall.org/clt-mccarthy-opdenaker/), by Colin McCarthy & Ethan Opdenaker

 Mapping Change: Advancing Housing Equity and Stability in Connecticut's Communities, by...